Scratch the Surface: Commercial

 Scratch the Surface peaked at number 67 on the German Offizielle Top 100 Albums chart, whilst the "Scratch the Surface / Borstal Breakout" single reached number 95 on the UK Singles Chart.
-In an 1997 interview with Metal Hammer UK, Lou said that the album had sold 250,000 copies worldwide; journalist Ian Winwood described its sales figures as "respectable" given Sick of It All's relative lack of accessibility compared to their contemporaries Green Day or Rancid.
+In a 1997 interview with Metal Hammer UK, Lou said that the album had sold 250,000 copies worldwide; journalist Ian Winwood described its sales figures as "respectable" given Sick of It All's relative lack of accessibility compared to their contemporaries Green Day or Rancid.
 Equal Vision Records, whom handled its release on vinyl, sold around 4,000 copies of the album.
 As of 2011, it is the band's best selling album.
 Despite the greater attention surrounding its release, the album failed to break Sick of It All into the mainstream.
 Franck believed that East West's attempts to make Sick of It All the "next big punk band" failed because radio programmers were more interested in acts like Green Day.
 The band parted ways with East West following the release of its fourth album Built to Last (1997), which Mörat of Terrorizer considered representative of the limited "commercial viability of hardcore".